-We are choosing to "opt out" of the provision of the JOBS Act that permits emerging growth companies to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies and, as a result, we will comply with new or revised accounting standards applicable to public to opt out of the extended transition period is irrevocable.
+We are choosing to "opt out" of the provision of the JOBS Act that permits emerging growth companies to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies and, as a result, we will comply with new or revised accounting standards as required when they are adopted.
+This decision to opt out of the extended transition period is irrevocable.